Message us or call us on

-Travel to northern Spain today and drive down to your small hotel, to the north of the impressive Picos massif.
+Travel to northern Spain today and drive down to your first hotel, to the north of the impressive Picos massif.
 Collect your car at the airport and drive to your rural hotel.
 Settle in to your hotel with dinner included this evening in the restaurant.
-Your Pura Aventura guide will drop in to say hello, introduce you to other families who may be staying, and arrange meeting times for the following day’s activity - if you want to join in.
+Your Pura Aventura guide will call to say hello and arrange meeting times for the following day’s activity.

 Start the week by walking the most famous path in the Picos: the Cares Gorge.
 The walk starts you uphill on a winding, gravelly path before levelling out and leading into the gorge opening up ahead.
 The path runs along the wall of the gorge, cut into the rock, narrowing to just two metres in places.
 Your guide serves a deli picnic at a meadow in the heart of the gorge.
 Finish the day visiting a village to learn about traditional lifestyles here in the mountains.

-Today is a break from guided activities.
 You might like to climb a high peak today.
-Set off early to beat the queues today as you ride the cable car into the high mountains.
+Set off early to beat the queues as you ride the cable car into the high mountains.
 The cable car at Fuente Dé provides a spectacular three minute ride up 1,000m to the upper reaches of the mountains in the heart of the National Park.
 The contrast with the green valley floor is striking as you step out into a moon-like landscape of splintered rocks, jagged peaks and deep ravines.

 Head back to the airport, port or railway station for your journey home.